-A question that financial advisers are often asked by their clients is what is the difference between a superannuation industry fund and a model portfolio.
-This article compares and contrasts the two.
+Financial advisers are often asked by their clients what is the difference between a superannuation industry fund and a model portfolio.
+This article compares the two.

 Comparing these two categories of investment products is not like comparing apples with oranges, more like comparing apples and apple pies.
 Why?
 Consider the definitions of the two concepts: